 Moreover, TIPH communicates its findings to the six member countries of TIPH, which may use diplomatic channels to widen the dialogue concerning the situation in Hebron.

 The Israeli and the Palestinian authorities agree twice a year if they want to renew the mandate and sign an extension of

 the agreement accordingly.
-TIPH is financed by its member countries.
+TIPH is financed exclusively and directly by its six member countries.